Skip to main content

 Birth cafe

-On Mother's Day, the National Medical Museum invites you to a birth cafe - a unique opportunity to share your experiences with birth.
-Together we explore how the birth culture in Norway is and how it can be even better.
+On Mother's Day, the National Medical Museum invites you to the Birth Café – a unique opportunity to share your experiences with birth.
+Together we explore what the birth culture in Norway is like, and how it can be even better.

-Norway is one of the world's safest countries to give birth in, but that does not mean that everything is perfect.
-How can we improve birth care?
+Norway is one of the safest countries in the world to give birth, but that doesn't mean everything is perfect.
+How can we improve prenatal care?
 To find answers, we need to hear from both parents and grandparents.
-It is you who have valuable experiences.
+You are the ones who have valuable experiences.

-Birth cafe is a place for open conversations where we share stories open -minded and learn from each other.
-The conversations take place in smaller groups around the cafe tables, and the event is open to everyone.
+Birth Café is a place for open conversations where we share stories without prejudice and learn from each other.
+The conversations take place in small groups around the café tables, and the event is open to everyone.
 Together we work to create an even better birth culture!

-The event is led by employees at the National Medical Museum, in collaboration with Dr. Liv Ellingsen from the maternity ward at Rikshospitalet, Oslo University Hospital, and program manager for the podcast series The Women's Health Pod.
+The event is led by staff at the National Medical Museum, in collaboration with Senior Consultant Liv Ellingsen from the Obstetrics Department at Rikshospitalet, Oslo University Hospital, and host of the podcast series Kvinnehelsepodden.

 Practical information

-- Own play corner makes it easy to bring your family.
+• A separate play corner makes it easy to bring the family.

 The Norwegian Museum of Science and Technology foundation